Iamshg/iamshg.github.io/_posts/2018-07-18-Estimators.md

 where $X$ is the sample data and $n$ is the number of elements of sample data .the reason why we can use Bias and Variance to evaluate is that ,from the perspective of freqentists , the $\hat{\theta}$ is a random variable , fixed and unknown .
 Random Variable has the property of Bias and Variance .
 So why the $\hat{\theta}$ is a random variable ?
 Because the sample data $X$ is random variable and the $\hat{\theta}$ is a value of function $g$ respect to $X$ .
 The function $g$ can be get from the MLE , MSE , and Method of moments and so on .
 Now we already have some point estimation from these ways , for example , sample mean , sample variance and so on .

 ### Additionally  :
-Bias and variance viewed as property of point estimates $\hat{\theta}$ .
+Bias and variance viewed as property of point estimates $\hat{\theta}$ in textbook.
 I think it also can be viewed as a standard of a Estimator .